Web template delimiters: a chronology

 <!--include /text/footer.html-->

 The second release of PHP changed the syntax.
-This was already the case in version 1.99s, which acted as a preview for the next major version.
+The syntax was already new in version 1.99s, which acted as a preview for the next major version.

 - Code: